Can I get fibre in my area?

 If cannot get fibre in your area, you should be able to get ADSL (Asymmetric Digital Subscriber Line) broadband instead.
 ADSL (standard) broadband is delivered via copper cables as opposed to fibre.

-ADSL broadband has average speed download of 10 – 11Mb.
+ADSL broadband has an average speed download of 10 – 11Mb.

 What are the types of fibre broadband?